I’m here to tell you that there’s no perfect way to raise chickens. Let us talk about supplemental lighting, heat, feeding, and more.

 Homesteading can mean different things to different people.
 One school of thought is doing things the old-fashioned way and getting back to our roots.
 The other school of thought is living simply in a modern way.
 Many people’s viewpoint falls somewhere in the middle.
-No way is right or wrong way.
+No way is the right or wrong way.

-Winter Keeping (Heat & Light)
+Winter Chicken Keeping (Heat & Light)

 Heating the coop in winter gives some flock keepers peace of mind.
 Heat can reduce the likelihood of frostbite and obviously the annoying frozen water issue.
-Some people believe that heat is as important as lighting in keeping egg production up.
-On the other side of the coin, the non-heat-users believe that getting a bird use to warmer temperatures can be dangerous.
+Some people believe that heat is as important as the lighting in keeping egg production up.
+On the other side of the coin, the non-heat-users believe that getting a bird used to warmer temperatures can be dangerous.
 A power outage could shock their systems if they haven’t built up a tolerance to the cold temperatures.

-Heat-users attach an infrared bulb up where the birds do not have access.
+Heat-users attach an infrared bulb up to where the birds do not have access.
 Non-heat-users fear that even with the best of intentions, fire risk is just too great.
 They believe that a hot bulb with dry bedding and active birds is a recipe for disaster.
 Some people use a high wattage white bulb instead of red so that they can simultaneously trigger laying in their birds.
 You can prepare your chickens for the cold by following these steps.

 Effects on Egg Production

 With shorter days in the winter, many birds reduce their egg production or stop altogether.
-Chickens require at least 14 hours of sunlight to produce the hormone that stimulates egg laying.
+Chickens require at least 14 hours of sunlight to produce the hormone that stimulates egg-laying.
 Those who feel there is no need for heat will use cool bulbs like fluorescents or Christmas lights to trigger laying without heat.
 Some keepers choose not to add light.
 They feel it is unnatural to force a bird to lay when their system deserves a break.

 Do you feel like a homesteader when you hatch out chicks in a small plastic box?
 Some do and some don’t.
 Either method you choose to incubate, you are still growing your flock.
 Some keepers believe that getting back to your roots means doing it the most natural way possible by using a broody hen to hatch out eggs.
 Others believe that using an incubator gives more control and fits their situation better.